 - In a large bowl, mix together the graham cracker crumbs and melted butter.
 Pat into the bottom and roughly 2 inches up the side of the pan.

-- Pour the batter into the crust then bake 35-40 minutes or until the center is almost set (it'll move when the pan is shaken, but the top should be firm when you touch it).
+- Transfer the batter into the crust then bake 35-40 minutes or until the center is almost set and internal temperature reaches 150F degrees (it'll move when the pan is shaken, but the top should be firm when you touch it).
 Remove from the oven and cool 1 hour in the pan.

 - Carefully run a knife along the edge to loosen the cheesecake.
 Cover and refrigerate for at least 4 hours or overnight.
 Remove the pan side before serving.
 Store leftovers in an airtight container in the refrigerator for up to 1 week.